 CIIS accepts payments by cash, check, money order, debit card, or credit card (VISA, American Express, Discovery, and MasterCard).

-To make a payment online, log on to Colleague Self-Service https://ciis-ss.colleague.elluciancloud.com/ and click on Student Finance, proceed to click on “Account Summary” to view the outstanding balance owed on your student account.
+To make a payment online, log into your CIIS Self-Service Portal https://ciis-ss.colleague.elluciancloud.com/Student/ and click on Student Finance, proceed to click on “Account Summary” to view the outstanding balance owed on your student account.
 After viewing the balance, click the “Make a Payment” to proceed with making a payment.

 Tuition and fees are charged when you register for class.
 Charges vary depending on the current academic semester.
 All students should refer to the Academic Calendar for tuition payment deadlines for all semesters at https://www.ciis.edu/academics/academic-calendar.

 If you have been awarded Student Financial Aid and it covers only a portion of the total charges, you must pay the balance at the time you register, but no later than the late registration date.to avoid having your classes canceled.

 Payment of tuition and fees is due at the time you register.
 Payment can be made directly by you, covered by student financial aid, or guaranteed by a third-party (Veteran’s Admin, Dept of Rehab, Employer, or other organization).
 When you register for a class, you are submitting to the Registrar’s Office your intention to complete a course or courses.
 You will be enrolled in the class(es) when you pay in full any balance not covered by financial aid, sign up for a payment plan, or present a signed third-party guarantee of payment.
 You are not enrolled in a class until payment is made.